LINCS Learning Portal

 Create a LINCS account to access professional development courses in the LINCS Learning Portal.

-LINCS has a number of self-paced online courses for adult education practitioners.
+LINCS offers self-paced online courses for adult education practitioners.
 These courses are available for use anytime, anywhere on the LINCS Learning Portal.
-We will be adding new courses periodically, so be sure to create a LINCS account to receive announcements on new professional development opportunities.
+Be sure to create a LINCS account to receive announcements on new professional development opportunities.

-The Adult Career Pathways (ACP) courses are intended to help state and local adult education providers to deliver programs that help low-skilled adults succeed in postsecondary education and employment.
+The Adult Career Pathways courses are intended to help state and local adult education providers deliver programs that help low-skilled adults succeed in postsecondary education and employment.
 Courses include:

 English Language Learners

-English Language Learner University (ELL-U) provides opportunities for teachers of adult English Language Learners to engage in learning activities that maximize student outcomes.
-These ELL-U courses consist of five on-demand, self-paced online learning modules tailored to meet the needs of educators working with ELLs.
+English Language Learner University (ELL-U) courses provide opportunities for teachers of adult English Language Learners to engage in learning activities that maximize student outcomes.
 Courses include:

 Learning to Achieve helps teachers of adults with learning disabilities increase their effectiveness.
 Courses include: